As someone who truly values steak night, I have to admit that it can get a little boring, week after week.

 How do you like your steak cooked?
 Tell us in the comments below, and be sure to rate the recipe once you try it.

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on August 14, 2012.
-Last updated: August 24, 2020 at 15:52 pm.
+Last updated August 22, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.